 For all patient inquiries or appointment requests, please dial (404) 778-1900.
 Fax patient records to (404) 778-2177.

 Dr. Nabil Saba's work is focused on the study and development of novel therapeutic agents and modalities in head and neck and esophageal cancer.
 He leads several clinical trials including national and investigator initiated studies focusing on novel approaches for treating these diseases.
 He is also a recognized expert on the use of immunotherapy in head and neck cancer.

-Dr. Saba is a member of the National Cancer Institute's task force for recurrent metastatic head and neck cancer, and in 2016 was named co-chair of the Rare Tumors Task Force of the National Cancer Institute's Head and Neck Cancer Steering Committee.
+Dr. Saba is the elected Chair of the National Cancer Institute's task force for recurrent metastatic head and neck cancer, and chairs the Rare Tumors Task Force of the National Cancer Institute's Head and Neck Cancer Steering Committee.
 Prior to joining the faculty at Emory University, he was recognized for his outstanding contribution to the fellowship program at the University of Minnesotta.
 Dr. Saba is also an active member of the NRG Oncology Head and Neck Cancer Core Committee and serves on the American College of Radiology appropriateness criteria panel for head and neck cancer.

 Dr. Saba earned his Medical Degree from the American University of Beirut Medical School.
 He completed a Residency in Internal Medicine at Tufts University School of Medicine in Boston, and Clinical Fellowships in Hematology and Oncology at Brown University School of Medicine, and in Bone Marrow Transplant at the University of Toronto Princess Margaret Hospital in Toronto, Canada.